Scientific-Simulation-Studio/MolFlow/docs/components/index.rst

 Preprocessing
 -------------

-moleculeflow provides serveral common utility functions/classes to change raw features into a representation for more suitable for the downstream pipeline.
+molflow provides serveral common utility functions/classes to change raw features into a representation for more suitable for the downstream pipeline.

 .. grid:: 2